-CobbLinc is Cobb County’s official public transportation system and will provide service to Truist Park.
+CobbLinc is Cobb County’s official public transportation system and provides service to Truist Park.
 MARTA, a transportation system serving the Atlanta area, connects to CobbLinc at the Cumberland Transfer Station through MARTA Route 12.
 CobbLinc does not offer Sunday service.

-Move easily around Cumberland on the Cumberland Circulator, a new extension of CobbLinc.
-Circulator Blue and Circulator Green both provide stops at Truist Park and other sweet spots in the neighborhood.
+Move easily around Cumberland on the Cumberland Circulator, an extension of CobbLinc.
+During the World Series, Circulator Blue and Circulator Green will provide stops at Truist Park and other sweet spots in the neighborhood from 5 p.m. to 1:50 a.m.
 Riders can use MARTA Breeze Cards, CobbLinc Magnetic Passes, or exact change to ride any line on the Circulator.
 The Cumberland Circulator does not offer Sunday service.